The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Introduction

-From 2019 to 2021, Figure \ref{distance} depicts the daily change pattern of people who are taking trips over a wide range of travel distances in the United States.
-The change in travel distance is defined as the relative difference in the daily number of people taking trips for each class of travel distance from January to December in 2019 over 2020, 2020 over 2021, and 2019 over 2021 when compared to the same period from January to December in the previous year.
-Since March 2020, the number of people taking trips across the entire range of travel distances has begun to decline, but the number of people taking trips across ``county-level" travel distances (between 50 and 250 miles) has gradually increased since May 2020, when compared to the same periods in 2019.
-The number of people making trips for ``community-level" travel distances (i.e., trips less than 1 mile) has decreased for nearly a year (from March 2020 to February 2021), and the number of people making trips has resumed to its pre-pandemic level after February 2021.
-During the year 2021, it appears that people have gradually returned to their regular daily routines.
-There is a strikingly distinct nationwide change pattern for people who travel long distances that can be observed across a wide range of distances.
+Figure \ref{distance} illustrates the daily fluctuation in travel patterns for various travel distances from 2019 to 2021.
+The change in travel distance is quantified as the relative difference in the daily number of individuals traveling within each travel distance class, compared to the corresponding periods in 2019, 2020, and 2021.
+Notably, starting from March 2020, the number of people taking trips across all travel distances began to decline.
+However, a distinct trend emerged for ``county-level" travel distances (ranging from 50 to 250 miles) as they gradually increased after May 2020 when compared to the same periods in 2019.
+Intriguingly, the number of people taking ``community-level" trips (distances less than 1 mile) experienced a nearly year-long decline, from March 2020 to February 2021, before returning to pre-pandemic levels after February 2021.
+This suggests that people progressively resumed their daily routines during 2021, reflecting a unique nationwide change pattern in travel behavior across various distances.